rukai/PersonalSite/zola/content/reimagining-benchmark-tooling/index.md

 ### What next?

-I've covered a bunch of limitations of current benchmark tooling.
+I hope this article gave you some ideas of what a next generation of benchmark tooling could be like.
-Some of the limitations need deep research, possibly even changes at the hardware or operating system level.
+If windsock or ussal are exactly what you need, then consider using or experimenting with them:

-But a lot of the limitations are just that we don't provide comprehensive ready to go solutions for these problems.
+* Windsock is largely done, you should be making use of it today.
-Instead everyone has to cobble together their own half-baked solution.
+* Ussal is currently unusable but represents a direction for benchmarks that I strongly believe in.

-Theres honestly so much room for improvement here, and space for competing tools that you could pick an area that interests you and just start prototyping.
+But honestly there's so much room for improvement here and space for competing tools.
-But if you want some existing projects to contribute to, windsock or ussal may interest you.
+So I would love to see new projects popping up either targeted at integration benchmarking or remote running of microbenchmarks.

 ## Other resources